-The convertible loans are denominated in Norwegian Kroner (NOK); however, the functional currency of the Company is the US Dollar.
-As a result of this difference in currencies, the proceeds that were received by the Company were not fixed and varied based on foreign exchange rates.
+The convertible loans were denominated in Norwegian Kroner (NOK); however, the functional currency of the Company is the US Dollar.
+As a result of this difference in currencies, the proceeds that were received by the

+Company were not fixed and varied based on foreign exchange rates.
 A portion of the loans, the conversion feature, is a derivative required to be recognized and measured at fair value at each reporting period.
-Any changes in fair value in the convertible loans from period to period is recorded as a non-cash gain or loss in the consolidated statements of comprehensive income, in accordance with IFRS 9.
-The convertible loans, including accrued interest, are classified as short-term liability at amortized cost.
-The conversion feature derivative liability is classified as short-term held-for-trading liability.
-The derivative liability is measured using Black-Scholes valuation model.
+Any changes in fair value in the convertible loans from period to period were recorded as a non-cash gain or loss in the consolidated statements of comprehensive income, in accordance with IFRS 9.
+The convertible loans, including accrued interest, were classified as short-term liability at amortized cost.
+The conversion feature derivative liability was classified as short-term held-for-trading liability.
+The derivative liability was measured using Black Scholes valuation model.

-Amounts in USD 1,000 31 December 2023 31 December 2022
+Amounts in USD 1,000 31 December 2024 31 December 2023

-Short term debt 960 3,692
+Short term debt \$- 960

-Derivative liability 448 223
+Derivative liability 448

-Accrued interest 54 86
+Accrued interest 54

-Conversion price NOK 0.525 NOK 15.00
+Conversion price NOK 0.525

-Interest rate 5% 5%
+Interest rate 5%

-Maturity date 10 November 2024 17 August 2023
+Maturity date 10 November 2024